Casimir effect in DFR space-time: Introduction

 \section{Introduction}

 Though it is the oldest known force, the nature of gravity is still unknown on microscopic scale.
-Understanding the role of gravity at quantum regime is one of the prominent fields of research.
+Understanding the nature of gravity at the quantum regime is one of the pressing issues in Physics.
 Many approaches have been developed to study quantum theory of gravity.
-Some of these approaches are string theory, loop gravity, emergent gravity and non-commutative geometry\cite{connes,douglas,Glikman,dop,am,madore,seiberg-witten}.
-All of these approaches introduce a fundamental length scale below which quantum effect of gravity comes into play\cite{Glikman,dop}.
+Some of these approaches are string theory, loop gravity, emergent gravity, and non-commutative geometry\cite{connes,douglas,Glikman,dop,am,madore,seiberg-witten}.
+All of these approaches introduce a fundamental length scale, below which quantum effect of gravity comes into play\cite{Glikman,dop}.
 Non-commutative geometry provides a path to incorporate such a fundamental length scale\cite{connes,douglas,Glikman,dop}.
-Non-commutative geometry also appear in the low energy limit of string theory \cite{douglas}.
-In low energy limit, quantum gravity model based on spin-form reduce to a k-deformed field theory \cite{livin}.
-The Symmetry algebra of various approaches to quantum gravity having deformed dispersion relations, is known to be the kappa-Poincare algebra \cite{smolin}.
+Non-commutative geometry also appears in the low energy limit of string theory \cite{douglas}.
+In low energy limit, quantum gravity model based on spin-form reduce to a field theory in a non-commutative space-time known as $\kappa$-space-time \cite{livin}.

 In recent times non-commutative space-times and models on such space-times are being investigated intensively.
-One of the main motivation behind the introduction of non-commutative space-time was to remove divergence from QFT.
-In \cite{snyder}, non-commutative space-time was proposed but it was shown that the divergences were not completely removed in this non-commutative theory\cite{yang}.
-Research activities in different areas, such as non-commutative geometry, string theory, fuzzy sphere, rekindled the interest in the non-commutative space-times and study of physics on such space-times\cite{connes,douglas,Glikman,dop,am,madore,seiberg-witten}.
+One of the initial motivations behind introducing non-commutative space-time was to remove divergence from QFT.
+In \cite{snyder}, non-commutative space-time was proposed, but it was shown that the divergences were not completely removed in this non-commutative theory\cite{yang}.
+Research activities in different areas, such as non-commutative geometry, string theory, fuzzy sphere, etc., rekindled the interest in non-commutative space-times and study of physics on such space-times\cite{connes,douglas,Glikman,dop,am,madore,seiberg-witten,jabb}.
 One of the well studied non-commutative space-time is the Moyal space-time, whose coordinates satisfy \be [\hat{x}^{\mu},\hat{x}^{\nu}]=i\theta^{\mu\nu}, \nonumber \ee where $\theta^{\mu\nu}$ is antisymmetric, constant tensor with dimension of $(length)^2$.
-This constant $\theta^{\mu\nu}$ leads to the violation of Lorentz invariance in field theory \cite{douglas} and breaking of rotational symmetry in non-relativistic theory but translation symmetry remains intact.
-Due to violation of Lorentz symmetry, definition of particles becomes problematic and also it brings vacuum birefringence in theory\cite{khoz}.
+This constant $\theta^{\mu\nu}$ leads to the violation of Lorentz invariance in field theory \cite{douglas} and breaking of rotational symmetry in non-relativistic theory.
+The violation of Lorentz symmetry makes definition of particles problematic and also it brings vacuum birefringence in theory\cite{khoz}.